Amazon DSP: Understanding Demand Side Platform Advertising [Updated for 2021]

 - Audience Lookalike targets customers who share similarities with your current customers.

-- Advertiser Audiences leverages information from a brand’s data, such as CRM data, a hashed email list, or a web page with a tracking pixel.
+- Advertiser Audiences leverages information from a brand’s data, such as CRM data, a hashed email list, or a product page with a tracking pixel.

 With all these targeting options and the massive detailed coverage Amazon data provides, you’re bound to find your brand’s next loyal fans.